 RECENT RECORDING, PREMIERE SOON:

-A collaboration with artist Katherine Doyle, I Saw How Fragile and Infinitely Precious the World Is is a work for mezzo-soprano, cello, sounds of outer space (NASA) and nature sounds from our planet, plus a visual installation.
+I Saw How Fragile and Infinitely Precious the World Is is a work for mezzo-soprano, cello, sounds of outer space (NASA) and nature sounds from our planet.

-We dedicated the art installation and musical composition to the late Piers John Sellers OBE, the British-American meteorologist, NASA astronaut and Director of the Earth Science Division at NASA/GSFC, and veteran of three space shuttle missions.
+The piece is dedicated to the late Piers John Sellers OBE, the British-American meteorologist, NASA astronaut and Director of the Earth Science Division at NASA/GSFC, and veteran of three space shuttle missions.
 “I Saw How Fragile and Infinitely Precious the World Is”, the only text that is sung in the work, is a quote from Piers Sellers, said as he looked at Earth from space.

 Recorded in April 2017 by mezzo-soprano Theodora Hanslowe and cellist Sophie Shao, produced and engineered by Adam Abeshouse, the work will receive a live performance this summer at the Off the Hook Arts festival in Fort Collins, Colorado, on June 29th, 2018; details posted soon: : http://www.offthehookarts.org/summerfest-2017/

 There will also be a conference honoring Piers Sellers as part of the festival with climate scientists from around the nation attending, featuring atmospheric scientists Scott Denning, David Randall, Sonia M. Kreidenweis, and others.
 Stay tuned!

 RECENT WORK and performances: